James Arbuthnot: Personal life

 On 6 September 1984, Arbuthnot married Emma Louise Broadbent, daughter of Michael Broadbent, Wine Director of Christie's.
-Since 2020 she has been a Justice of the High Court, having previously served as the Senior District Judge (Chief Magistrate) for England and Wales.
+Since 2020 she has been a High Court judge, having previously served as the Senior District Judge (Chief Magistrate) for England and Wales.

-James Arbuthnot is the chairman of the advisory board of the UK division of multinational defence and security systems manufacturer Thales.
+Arbuthnot is the chairman of the advisory board of the UK division of multinational defence and security systems manufacturer Thales.
 He is a Senior Associate Fellow of the defence and security think tank Royal United Services Institute for Defence and Security Studies.
+He has also served as a Commissioner of the National Preparedness Commission.

 He is a descendant of James V of Scotland.
-His middle name is after his great-great grandfather, Norwich Duff (1792-1862).
+His middle name is after his great-great-grandfather, Norwich Duff (1792–1862).
 He is also a distant cousin of Gerald Arbuthnot, the former MP for Burnley.

-Arbuthnot and his wife have four children: